 1/2 Tbsp red food coloring

-Use to garnish your own homespun sundaes, killer cocktails or crazy-good banana splits.
+Use to garnish your own homespun ice cream sundaes, killer cocktails or crazy-good banana splits.